Understanding Cast Stone

 Constructions should be braced to avoid freshly assembled materials being damaged.

-At the end of each day it is recommended that the top of all of that day's work should be protected to prevent contamination and the ingress of water.
+At the end of each day it is recommended that the top of that day's work should be protected to prevent contamination and the ingress of water.
 Nevertheless, airflow around the cast stone units should not be restricted, and on no account should anything be stuck directly to the unit faces.

-It is recommended that finished work b protected with appropriate gauge polythene sheeting to avoid mortar drips, mastic, paint and other construction materials from staining or adhering to the cast stone.
+It is recommended that finished work be protected with appropriate gauge polythene sheeting to avoid mortar drips, mastic, paint and other construction materials from staining or adhering to the cast stone.
 Mortar, in particular, is difficult to remove.